 The Non-Network benefits are the regular benefits of this Plan.
 Network benefits apply only when you use a Network provider.
 Provider networks may be more extensive in some areas than others.
 We cannot guarantee the availability of every specialty in all areas.
 If no Network provider is available, or you do not use a Network provider, the regular Non-Network benefits apply.
 The nature of the services (such as urgent or emergency situations) does not affect whether benefits are paid as Network or Non-Network.

-However, we will provide the Network level of benefits for services you receive from Non-Network anesthesiologists (including Certified Registered Nurse Anesthetists (CRNA)), radiologists, pathologists, co-surgeons and emergency room physicians when inpatient services are provided in a Network hospital and when outpatient surgical and emergency treatment services are provided at a Network facility unless we indicate otherwise.
-We will also provide the Network level of benefits for services you receive from a Non-Network radiologist related to preauthorized outpatient radiology procedures performed in a Network facility.
+However, we will provide the Network level of benefits for:

+- services you receive from Non-Network anesthesiologists (including Certified Registered Nurse Anesthetists (CRNA)), radiologists, pathologists, co-surgeons and when inpatient services and outpatient surgical services are provided in a Network hospital; - services you receive from Non-Network emergency room physicians, radiologists and pathologists when emergency treatment of an accidental injury or medical emergency is provided at a Network facility; - services you receive from a Non-Network radiologist related to preauthorized outpatient radiology procedures performed in a Network facility.

 You will still be responsible for the difference between our allowance and the billed amount.